 Tokenization also allows an asset to be separated into multiple layers of value; whether it's ownership, voting, or rights to future profit, each layer can be parsed out and repackaged in token form.

-Tokenization is a big thing on blockchain because it enables realization of value of ideally anything with value on blockchain-- equity, rewards, real estate, personal brands and other kinds of assets.
-To expound on this, the assets can be variant: cash assets denominated in cash currencies where it is not possible to tokenize them without making investments outside of the cash asset wallet; equity assets that give ownership rights over physical or digital entities where this ownership is now tokenized on blockchain; fixed income assets explained by way of fixed deposits and loans -- a class that gives you fixed income (interest income) after fixed duration; real estate assets; and commodities assets where the pool is used to buy a rare material/service and ownership of the material/service tokenized (this material/service can also be rented).
+Tokenization is a a big thing on the blockchain because it enables the realization of the value of ideally anything with value on blockchain-- equity, rewards, real estate, personal brands and other kinds of assets.
+To expound on this, the assets can be variant: cash assets denominated in cash currencies where it is not possible to tokenize them without making investments outside of the cash asset wallet; equity assets that give ownership rights over physical or digital entities where this ownership is now tokenized on blockchain; fixed-income assets explained by way of fixed deposits and loans -- a class that gives you fixed income (interest income) after fixed duration; real estate assets; and commodities assets where the pool is used to buy a rare material/service and ownership of the material/service tokenized (this material/service can also be rented).

-Therefore, tokenization -- and thus the security tokens -- can be used ideally by any type and kind of company, product or fund even those outside of blockchain for as long as the underlying asset being tokenized has got some value.
+Therefore, tokenization -- and security tokens -- can be used ideally by any type and kind of company, product or fund even those outside of blockchain for as long as the underlying asset being tokenized has got some value.
 This expands the options for investors in terms of offering access to multiple asset classes.
-Also, so far, many companies have been and are able to get onto blockchain via security tokens and they facilitate adoption of cryptocurrencies.
+Also, so far, many companies have been and are able to get onto blockchain via security tokens and they facilitate the adoption of cryptocurrencies.

-When it comes to security tokens, they can help eliminate scams because the companies that release them have to go through significantly more regulatory hurdles before their tokens can be released and sold to public in an ICO.
+When it comes to security tokens, they can help eliminate scams because the companies that release them have to go through significantly more regulatory hurdles before their tokens can be released and sold to the public in an ICO.

 Security tokens also do provide more liquidity.
 Previously, it would take months for a person to sell a house and get access to the funds especially if it is across the border.
 The token is ideally faster to sell (for instance when many people are buying into the property) and you can receive the funds much faster.
 Besides, security tokens enable startups to access fund from a global network of investors through security token offerings and the startups or their founders do not have to go through traditional angel or VC funding sources to raise funds.

-There are some other benefits of using security token structure.
+There are some other benefits of using a security token structure.
 For instance, issuing these types of tokens under regulatory frameworks such as Issuing security tokens under regulatory frameworks such as Regulation D, Regulation S, Regulation A+, and Regulation Crowdfunding is faster and cheaper that conducting an initial public offering structured as utility tokens.
 It can also help to reduce risks.

 Of course most companies issue security tokens specifically to avoid the security label related to controversies of whether a token is a security or utility.
 Thus they can offer the tokens like dividends, profit shares and voting rights without related legal or financial risks related to non-compliance.
 That's because the legal clarity and protection for both the company and the ICO contributors.